c-vandenberg/machine-learning-in-drug-discovery/2_machine_learning/2.1_introduction_to_machine_learning/README.md

 ## 2.1.1 How does Machine Learning Work?

 The concept of the **algorithm** is at the core of computer programming.
 An algorithm is simply a **sequence of instructions** to be carried out to **transform an input to an output**.
-Many algorithms exist for a variety of tasks, however for some tasks, an algoirthm has not been developed, despite years of research.
+Many algorithms exist for a variety of tasks, however for some tasks, an algorithm has not been developed, despite years of research.
 Some of these tasks humans can do effortlessly, such as recognising an individual from a photograph, or generating an image from a written description. **<sup>1</sup>**

 Machine learning (ML) is a branch of AI and computer science that focuses on using data to develop algorithms for these types of tasks.
 It is therefore a **method of modelling data**, typically with **predictive functions**.